 On-Site Content Marketing

-A major component of effective SEO, on-site content marketing involves publishing high-value information content that helps your audience to better understand your company, services, or industry.
+A major component of effective SEO, on-site content marketing involves publishing high-value information that helps your audience better understand your company, services, or industry.

 The most common form of on-site content marketing is a company blog, but there are many formats that can be published to great effect.
 Some content types, such as eBooks, require that the reader share their lead information to gain access to them.